 About Denver - Centennial

 National American University’s Centennial campus is conveniently located in the heart of the southwest Denver metro area.
 The Centennial campus has been serving students in the Denver metro area since 2010 with state of the art classrooms.
-In addition to its strong business and online curriculum, the Centennial campus offers excellent degree programs in all the allied health areas and IT programs.
+In addition to its strong Criminal Justice School curriculum, the Denver campus offers excellent degree programs in all the allied health areas and IT programs.
 Located at the intersection of University Boulevard and County Line Road, just off C-470, the campus is convenient to Centennial, Littleton, Highlands Ranch, and central Denver.